 My parents know we just bought a house and they know money is tight so we were able to work out a compromise.
 Because I am doing all the planning and organizing of the trip, my mom offered to pay for some of our costs in country.
 Meaning Will and I are only paying for the total cost of the rental car, Alhambra tickets, and our flights overseas.
 When I thought about it, it actually works out because my mom and dad were going to stay in AirBnbs with my sister anyways, so we don’t actually increase the cost for that and food is a small extra expense in Spain.

 I know not all families can do this kind of negotiation but it doesn’t hurt to offer to do some extra work for the trip in return for splitting bill differently.
 The way my mom put it, I am doing all the work she would have to do if I wasn’t going to Spain with them, so it actually works in both of our favor.
 Hey, I am not complaining!

 Live Frugally for a Short-Term

 It would be impossible for me to take a permanent shopping and coffee dates hiatus, but I can totally do it for a few months!
 Especially if I have a fabulous goal in mind.
 Every time I am tempted to stop off at Starbucks the months leading up to vacation I think to myself “I could spend this $4 here or save it to sip a latte in [enter whatever destination I am heading to].”
 That usually helps me bypass that cup of coffee for a better experience later.

 Whatever helps you save money will always be worth it on your travels!
-And, quiet honestly, once you start saying no to those little daily expenses, it starts to become habit.
+And, quite honestly, once you start saying no to those little daily expenses, it starts to become habit.
 As a whole, we don’t spend that much money besides our expenses needed to live and that allows us to maximum our vacation time.